Code-Institute-Submissions/Milestone-Project02-/README.md

 ### About Features

-1.- Open weather....
-2.- Chartjs, hard coded line chart to show the average highest temperature each month of the year to help inform customers.
+1.- Chartjs, hard coded line chart to show the average highest temperature each month of the year to help inform customers.
-3.- Photo Gallery using lightbox to aid the user in scrolling through the photos and even navigation back to the current page.
+2.- Photo Gallery using lightbox to aid the user in scrolling through the photos and even navigation back to the current page.
-4.- Testimonials using slick slider with easy to use navigation arrows to reinforce the quality of the company.
+3.- Testimonials using slick slider with easy to use navigation arrows to reinforce the quality of the company.

 ### Experiences & Activities Features